DarwinAwardWinner/ido-completing-read-plus/README.md

 of both packages.
-The distinction between "new" and "old" default selection styles has been eliminated and replaced by a new variable `ido-cr+-nil-def-alternate-behavior-list` (see [FAQ][1] for details), and the override system has been accordingly simplified into just a blacklist and a whitelist.
+The distinction between "new" and "old" default selection styles has been eliminated and replaced by a new variable `ido-cr+-nil-def-alternate-behavior-list` (see [FAQ][1] for details), and the override system has been accordingly simplified into just an allow list and a disable list.
 If you have previously customized any ido-ubiquitous options, be sure to check out

     `M-x customize-group ido-completing-read+`